monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/docker/index.md

 2. Send some test traffic to your applications

-3. Verify in your APItoolkit dashboard that telemetry data is being received
+3. Verify in your monoscope dashboard that telemetry data is being received

 ## Next Steps

-- Configure alerting in APItoolkit based on infrastructure metrics
+- Configure alerting in monoscope based on infrastructure metrics
 - Set up additional receivers in the collector for other data sources
 - Use Docker labels to organize and categorize your services for better visibility
 - Explore OpenTelemetry Collector processors for filtering and enriching telemetry data